abhishek-kumar-code/Redfish_Public/Specification.md

 ##### X-Auth-Token HTTP header

 Implementations shall only use compliant TLS connections to transport the data between any third party authentication service and clients.
 Therefore, the POST to create a new session shall only be supported with HTTPS, and all requests that use Basic Auth shall require HTTPS.
+A request via POST to create a new session using the HTTP port should redirect to the HTTPS port if both HTTP and HTTPS are enabled.

 ##### Session lifetime